aidanbon/meani-todo/README.md

 > :octocat: **Live Demo**: http://meani-todo.herokuapp.com
 (* Best with desktop Chrome browser)

+### Known issue:

+  - The App is fully tested on desktop Google Chrome browser.
+    Other browser platforms are not supported yet.

 ### To run the app locally:
   1. Clone this repo